 This course examines the contours of the Stalinist period of modern Russian history.
 It provides a comprehensive and detailed appraisal of the system that emerged in the USSR in the 1930s until the year of Stalin's death in 1953.
-This course
+This course includes sustained engagement with the historiography of Stalinism, and uses a variety of different sources - texts, newspapers, memoirs, posters, films, literature, music - to explore different aspects of the Stalinist system in order to understand what Stalinism was, how it emerged and how it worked in practice.
+It also appraises how Stalinism has been remembered East and West, and examines the treatment of Stalin in recent biographies.

-HIST 390 - The Second World War
+HIST 390 - The Second World War 2013-14, Winter 3(3-00)

-2011-12, Winter 3(3-00)